zenwalk/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 ~/.nginx/conf.d/000-default-server.d
 ~~~

-Create a new conf file and enter this information, for example
+Create a new conf file and enter this information, for example:

 ~~~
-touch ~/.nginx/conf.d/000-default-server.d/links.conf
+nano -w ~/.nginx/conf.d/000-default-server.d/links.conf
 ~~~

-Then enter this information into it.
+Then copy this information into it:

 ~~~
 location /links {
-    auth_basic username;
+    auth_basic "Please log in";
-    auth_basic_user_file /media/DiskID/username/path/to/.htpasswd
+    auth_basic_user_file /media/DiskID/username/path/to/.htpasswd;
 }
 ~~~

 Where:

-`username` = Your Feral username and `/media/DiskID/username/path/to/.htpasswd` reflect the actual paths to your `.htpasswd`.
+`/media/DiskID/username/path/to/.htpasswd` reflects the actual full path to your `.htpasswd`.
 You can use the method described in the Apache section of this FAQ to generate and manage your `.htpasswd` files.

+The press and hold `CTRL` then press `x` to save.
+Press `y` to confirm.

-So to password protect your server root you would do this:
+For example, to password protect your server root you would do this:

 ~~~
 location / {
-    auth_basic username;
+    auth_basic "Please log in";
-    auth_basic_user_file /media/DiskID/username/path/to/.htpasswd
+    auth_basic_user_file /media/DiskID/username/path/to/.htpasswd;
 }
 ~~~